AdarshXKumAR/StockTrend-AI/README.md

 ---

-**Note**: This application is for educational purposes only and should not be used for actual financial investment decisions.
+**Note**: This application is for educational purposes only and should not be used for actual financial investment decisions.y